Install Asset

 Installation

-(Tested on Godot v4.3.stable.mono
+(Tested on Godot v4.3.stable.mono)

 - Place base directory in the

-folder of your project. - Make sure to press the build button to compile C# assemblies.
+addonsfolder of your project. - Make sure to press the build button to compile C# assemblies.

 - Enable in the plugins tab.